 We want to thank you for your continued patience.
 If you have questions, please e-mail firstname.lastname@example.org

 Please review the Government of Ontario COVID-19 website for information about current and possible public health measures and restrictions while planning your event or activity to ensure your event plans are in alignment with provincial and public health guidelines.

 Remember, Provincial Orders could change at any time – make sure to check often while planning and leading up to the date of your event/activity.

 All organizers of events/gatherings, regardless of their purpose and size, have a responsibility to assess the risks associated with their event/gathering, and their ability to mitigate these risks and act in accordance with all provincial and federal orders and public health guidelines.
 Organizers are responsible for implementing measures to reduce the risk of infection among all those who participate in their activities (e.g. staff, performers, volunteers, attendees).
 This includes management of lines or crowds at entrance and exit points and around the perimeter of the event space.

-Non-medical face coverings are mandatory on-campus, and non-medical or medical face coverings should be worn when in public indoor spaces in Niagara (and in many other places in Ontario) and are recommended when physical distancing (2m) is not possible.
+Medical face coverings are mandatory on-campus, and non-medical or medical face coverings should be worn when in public indoor spaces in Niagara (and in many other places in Ontario) and are recommended when physical distancing (2m) is not possible.